RumikoAcopa/my_esty/README.md

 -Once your package is submitted then you are directed to a page where your package(s) will be listed.
 -Click on your package to see a detailed list of your products.
 -You may edit your products or delete the package entirely.
 -Congratulations!
-You're now on the way to healthier, brighter, & more youthful looking skin!
+You're now on the way to Healthier, Brighter, & More Youthful looking skin!

 #YourCodingEsty